Reptiles of North Carolina

 Distribution Comments:

 This species was only speculated to occur in North Carolina by Palmer and Braswell (1995).
 There are now several records for it, based on specimens deposited in the NC Museum of Natural Sciences, that confirm its presence.
-All are from Hiwassee Lake in Cherokee County on the North Carolina-Tennessee state line (Beane et al., 2010).
+All of these were from Hiwassee Lake in Cherokee County on the North Carolina-Tennessee state line (Beane et al., 2010).
+In 2025, the first record for this species from the French Broad River in Madison County was submitted by Rob Van Epps.
+Like the those from the Hiwasee River, this record comes from another tributary of the Tennessee River, which is widely occupied by this species, at least at lower elevations.

 County Map: